Reed Jobs

 Reed Paul Jobs (born September 22, 1991) is an American venture capitalist and founder of the Yosemite Venture Fund.
-He is the son of Apple Inc. co-founder Steve Jobs and Laurene Powell Jobs.
+He is the son of Steve Jobs, the co-founder of Apple Inc., and Laurene Powell Jobs.

 Early life

-Reed Jobs had summer internship in oncology at Stanford when he was 15.
+Jobs had a summer internship in oncology at Stanford when he was 15.
 He switched his major to history after his father died from pancreatic cancer in 2011.

 Career

-Reed Jobs' mother, Laurene Powell Jobs, founded the Emerson Collective, a philanthropic venture capital enterprise, in 2011.
+Jobs' mother, Laurene Powell Jobs, founded Emerson Collective, a philanthropic venture capital enterprise, in 2011.
 Jobs served as the managing director for health at Emerson.
-In 2023, Jobs spun off a new venture capital firm, Yosemite, from the Emerson Collective; Yosemite was reported to have over $200 million in assets under management in August 2023.
-The venture fund is focused on cancer treatments.
-Named after the park where Reed Jobs' parents were married in 1991, the fund raised money from John Doerr, Memorial Sloan Kettering Cancer Center, The Rockefeller University and M.I.T.
+In 2023, Jobs spun off a new venture capital firm, Yosemite, from Emerson Collective.
+Yosemite was reported to have over $200 million in assets under management in August 2023.
+The fund is focused on cancer treatments.
+Named after the park where Jobs' parents married in 1991, the fund raised money from John Doerr, Memorial Sloan Kettering Cancer Center, The Rockefeller University and M.I.T.